 Color is an inherent part of design.
-Designers have been known to agonize over choosing a hue or hexcode in the hopes of conveying a specific mood or message in a design.
+Even with the best digital design tools at their fingertips, designers have been known to agonize over choosing a hue or hexcode in the hopes of conveying a specific mood or message in a design.
 Maybe you can relate.
 But when you start to look at color through the lens of accessibility, a potential palette becomes a bit more refined and intentional, making color choices that much easier.

 Web accessibility in America is a legislative grey area, but color contrast doesn’t have to be.